Venice on a budget? Is that even possible?

 Where to Leave Your Luggage

 But what if you’re not staying at the historic center?
-Then you can still go by boat, but in this case, I’d advise you to get off at the Cruise Terminal (blue line) and cross the Ponte della Costituzione to the train station Santa Lucia where you can leave your luggage and start exploring the city right away.
+Then you can still go by boat, but in this case, I’d advise you to get off at the Cruise Terminal (Blue Line) and cross the Ponte della Costituzione to the train station Santa Lucia where you can leave your luggage and start exploring the city right away.

 Especially during the summer months, the storage at the main train station Santa Lucia is often full so you have to either wait or choose a privately operated consigne bagagli: A couple of stores offer to store your stuff for a little fee, and there are even various locker rooms at different spots in the center.
 But be aware that these places close much earlier than the one at the station.

 To leave your luggage in a safe spot in the vicinity of the Piazzale Roma – that’s the final stop of all public road traffic to and from Venice – I can recommend the storage place The Golden Luggage.
-It’s right across from the vaporetto stops.
-They are open from 8.45 a.m. to 7.30 p.m. and also offer some touristy services.
+It’s right across from the Vaporetto stops.
+Prices start at 6 €uros for a small suitcase and go up to 10 €uros per day for a large one.
+Fair and square.

 Where To Stay